girip11/postgresql_learning/postgresql_tutorial/16_array.md

   categories text[]
 );

+-- we can also use curly braces
+-- Notice that when you use curly braces, you use single quotes ' -- to wrap the array and double quotes " to wrap text array items.
 INSERT INTO film (name, categories) values
 ( 'Action', ARRAY ['Action', 'Drama'] ),
 ( 'Kong', '{"Action", "Thriller"}' );